 Our three-year program prepares you for physical therapy practice, teaching, or administration and research.
 Students entering the program must have completed a bachelor’s degree and specific prerequisite requirements.

-The University of Dayton uses the Physical Therapy Common Application System (PTCAS).
-Applications for admission to the DPT program for Fall 2014 must be submitted through the PTCAS system.
+For 2014-2015, the University of Dayton will be using the Physical Therapy Common Application System (PTCAS).
 To learn more about the PTCAS application process, please visit www.ptcas.org.

-Only applicants who apply before the October 1, 2013, deadline will be given priority consideration for the first round of on-campus interviews held in December.
-Applicants applying after October 1 and prior to December 2, will be considered for a potential interview day in February.
+Only applicants who apply before the October 1, 2014, deadline will be given priority consideration for the first round of on-campus interviews held in December.
+Applicants applying after October 1 and prior to December 2 will be considered for a potential interview day in February.
 The February interview date is only held when the class has not been filled from the December interviews.

 Program academic requirements for D.P.T. candidates can be found in the online Catalog.